Skip to content

 basiswhenprice means

-predictedbefore the query runs: a quote from the static pricing packsafe ceiling (never under-prices); typical_price is the fair average estimate
+predictedbefore the query runs: a quote from the static pricing pack (the normal path)the safe max (a ceiling that never under-prices); typical_price is the typical everyday cost

-measuredafter the query ran: an exact receipt from the real tracethe exact work the run caused; confidence is always exact
+measuredonly when a query actually runs (build grading, or the opt-in exact path)the exact work the run caused; confidence is always exact

 Three tiers = how sharply cost could be resolved